uptonking/note4yaoo/lib-fwk-orm-typeorm-dev.md

   - Left and inner joins.
   - Follows all possible best practices.
   - You can use QueryBuilder to build SQL queries of almost any complexity.

+- who is using #typeorm
+  - grist
+  - spacebar(discord-like)
 # dev